 1. Ideas are easy.
 Implementation is everything.

 I remember when I went to Bangalore, to study IT engineering, my dad once told me it would be a lot convenient if they could see me daily from home.
 The idea was some 7-8 years early to be implemented into a viable product for the Indian market.
-Chatting was already a phenomenon by now and was becoming the next big thing back in India as well but here we were talking about mobile telephony with live video streaming!
+Chatting was already a phenomenon by then and was becoming the next big thing back in India as well.
+But here we were talking about mobile telephony with live video streaming as a concept although none of us knew that’s what it is called back then!

 Back in those days, 2000-1, cellular revolution was yet to heat up in India.
-Internet broadband and 3G were not yet in commercial use in a big way.
+Internet broadband speed was slow and 3G were not yet in commercial use in India or nowhere in the world for that matter.
 The idea was simple to come up with something like Skype although Skype itself was not founded back then.
 While the idea was terrific and it addressed a real problem, solving it was not practical in those times.
 The market was immature and implementing something like that would be too ahead of the time even if I had a try.

 I later on started a community website called itprofiles.net in 2002 when I was 20 years old.
 It now redirects to NCrypted’s products & platform store front (NCrypted.net), but back then it was first started as a resource forum for my friends and colleagues and later on pivoted to a community model wherein students from not just my college but other colleges as well could register, connect and get in touch with each other to discuss assignments.
 It had features like sending friend requests, managing friends network and had a forum wherein anybody could share files, start posts/threads, like and comment.
 In a few months, we had more than 5,000 members from all over Bangalore, mostly comprising college students and some faculties as well.